DanPenso/earthquake-data-analysis/README.md

 - `Outputs/` (or `OutputsSourceFiles/` if you prefer the legacy name) - generated artifacts (CSV, PNG, HTML exports) created by the notebook when export flags are enabled.
 - `Click Here For More Explanation/Earthquake Report.md` - structured, narrative report (PhD-style) summarising data, cleaning, EDA, modelling, and outputs.

-Repository hygiene: `.gitignore` excludes `Data/` and `Outputs_SourceFiles/` so version control retains only the notebook, helper module, README, and `requirements.txt`, avoiding accidental commits of large binaries.
+Repository hygiene: see `Ignore Rules for Project.txt` (replaces `.gitignore`).
+Data and outputs are excluded from version control so the repo only tracks code and docs.

 ## Quick start